jessicaburnsbrandtcamryn278/awesome-remote-mcp-servers/README.md

 There are two main ways to use remote MCP servers on this list.

-1. Using a MCP client (Claude, Cursor, etc.)
+1. [Using a MCP client](#mcp-client) (Claude, ChatGPT, Cursor, etc.)
-2. In an API request to an LLM provider (OpenAI, Anthropic, etc.)
+2. [In an API request to an LLM provider](#api-request) (OpenAI, Anthropic, Gemini, etc.)

-### MCP Client
+### MCP Clients

-A list of MCP clients can be found [here](https://modelcontextprotocol.io/clients).
+A complete list of MCP clients can be found [here](https://modelcontextprotocol.io/clients).
 Here are some examples of installation with Claude.

 ### Claude

-Claude has two methods to add remote MCP servers:
-- [*Custom Integrations*](#custom-integrations) for Max, Team, and Enterprise users on both [claude.ai](https://claude.ai) and the [desktop app](https://claude.ai/download)
-- [*Manual configuration*](#manual-configuration) for all users on the [desktop app](https://claude.ai/download) only

 #### Custom Integrations

 Anthropic has added [native support for Remote MCP into Claude](https://www.anthropic.com/news/integrations).
-It's currently in beta on the Max, Team, and Enterprise plans, and will soon be available on Pro.
+It's currently available on Pro plans.

 Add these servers as *Custom Integrations* in the integrations section of your Claude app settings.

-##### Step-by-Step Instructions for Claude Max Users
+##### Step-by-Step Instructions

 1. Navigate to Settings > Profile
 2. Locate the "Integrations" section